SEBI Diversity Fellowship Program

 Southeast Brainspotting Institute (SEBI) has begun our first year of

-the SEBI Minority Fellowship for Behavioral Health Professionals.
+the SEBI Diversity Fellowship for Behavioral Health Professionals.
 The

 program is administering six Fellowships in 2021 valued at $1000.00 each